RafaelSabin0/mysql-container/Readme.md

 ## how to run:

-After cloning the repository run this command inside the 'mysql-environment' directory:
+After cloning the repository run this command:

 ```
 docker-compose up --build